gcc-mirror/gcc/gcc/config/arm/vec-common.md

-;; Machine Description for shared bits common to IWMMXT and Neon.
+;; Machine Description for shared bits common to Neon and MVE.
 ;; Copyright (C) 2006-2025 Free Software Foundation, Inc.
 ;; Written by CodeSourcery.
 ;;